Ndutaw/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-creates a new global variable name-HOLBERTON AND value-Betty prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables
+creates a new global variable name-HOLBERTON AND value-Betty prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE followed by a new line prints the result of POWER divided by DIVIDE followed by a new line and they are environment variables displays the result of BREATH to the power LOVE